jxihong/cs2-othello/README.txt

 Minimax
 -----------------------------------------------
 We implemented the minimax algorithm with alpha-beta pruning.
-With pruning, we can search much farther than BetterPlayer.
+With pruning, we can search much farther than BetterPlayer can.

 We also used iterative deepening to search as far down the minimax tree as possible while staying safely within the time bounds.
 This allowed the AI to